 Indicator 30 Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire' installed at the year end NEW (i) Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire'- as set out in the Scottish Government's SHQS Technical Guidance - installed at the year end.
 Definition Satisfactory Fire Detection A house meets the tolerable standard if it complies with the relevant requirements in relation to satisfactory smoke and heat alarms.
-More details can be found in the Scottish Government's SHQS Technical Guidance .
+More details can be found in the Scottish Government's SHQS Technical Guidance.
 Please note that SG updates this guidance from time to time.
-Please also refer to the Scottish Government Guidance Fire and smoke alarms : tolerable standard guidance.
+Please also refer to the Scottish Government Guidance Fire and smoke alarms: tolerable standard guidance.

-Indicator 31 Average length of time taken to resolve cases of damp and/or mould by cause NEW (i) Number of resolved cases of damp and/or mould caused by condensation (ii) Number of resolved cases of damp and/or mould caused by structural issues (iii) Number of resolved of damp and/or mould caused by other issues (iv) Time taken in working days to resolve cases of damp and/or mould caused by condensation (v) Time taken in working days to resolve cases of damp and/or mould caused by structural issues (vi) Time taken in working days to resolve cases of damp and/or mould caused by other issues
+Indicator Average length of time taken to resolve cases of damp and/or 31 mould by cause NEW (i) Number of resolved cases of damp and/or mould caused by condensation (ii) Number of resolved cases of damp and/or mould caused by structural issues (iii) Number of resolved cases of damp and/or mould caused by other issues (iv) Total number of resolved cases of damp and/or mould (v) Time taken in working days to resolve cases of damp and/or mould caused by condensation (vi) Time taken in working days to resolve cases of damp and/or mould caused by structural issues (vii) Time taken in working days to resolve cases of damp and/or mould caused by other issues (viii) Total time taken in working days to resolve cases of damp and/or mould